Heaven & Earth (video game)

 Heaven & Earth is a computer game developed by Software Resources International and published by Buena Vista Software in 1992.

 Plot

-Heaven & Earth is an integrated triad of toy, puzzle, and game all based on a single fantasy legend.
-With the animated cards in a solitaire-like game, the player tries to score tricks of the highest value, working against a random draw.
-There are also a dozen options for puzzles to manipulate, from sliders and mazes to 3-D illusions.
-The "toy" aspect of the game involves picking off gems with a swinging pendulum.
+Heaven & Earth is a game which integrates aspects of toys and puzzles, and involves a fantasy legend.
+With the randomly drawn animated cards in a solitaire-like game, the player tries to score the highest value tricks.
+The game features a dozen options for puzzles to play with, including sliders and mazes as well as 3-D illusions.
+The game also includes a toy aspect involves picking gems using a swinging pendulum.

 Reception

 Computer Gaming World stated "it's refreshing to come across a little gem like Heaven & Earth, which isn't quite like anything else out there".
 The magazine concluded that it "is a terrific game for people who like puzzles, especially visual ones".
 The game was reviewed in 1994 in Dragon #211 by Jay & Dee in the "Eye of the Monitor" column.
 Jay gave the game 4 out of 5 stars, while Dee gave the game 3½ stars.